Decatur Car Accident Lawyer

 Too often, victims of serious injuries due to car accidents receive incorrect information and make several decisions that negatively affect the outcome of their car accident lawsuit.
 Make sure you do the following:

 - Immediately file an accident report with the police, sheriff or highway patrol, if the agency has not done so at the scene.
+If there is any injury or death or property damage that exceeds $500, you must also submit an SR-31 form with the DMV.

 - Write down the name, address, insurance information, vehicle license number and driver’s license number of any and all persons involved in the accident.
 Record names, addresses and telephone numbers of all witnesses.